akashpn/akashpn/README.md

 # 💫 About Me:
 import burger<br>' ' ' <br>Hey there, I’m Akash!!—an AI and full-stack developer passionate about building intelligent systems that work seamlessly in real time.
 From machine learning models to cloud-backed applications, I focus on creating efficient, high-performance solutions that blend innovation with practicality.
 Always exploring new tech, refining my skills, and pushing boundaries—one project at a time.
-I am currently open for joint ventures and projects, feel free to contact me!!!<br><br>' ' '<br>print("French Fries are vital 🍟")
+I am currently open for joint ventures and projects, feel free to contact me!!!<br><br>' ' '<br>print("French Fries are necessary.")

 ## 🌐 Socials: